Ukrainian Greek Catholic Church: Membership

-Governance
+Liturgy

 Most Ukrainian Catholic Churches have moved away from Church Slavonic; church services are mainly in the Ukrainian language.
 Many churches also offer liturgies in a country's vernacular (i.e. German in Germany or English in Canada).
 Some parishes continue to celebrate the liturgy in Slavonic even today, however, and services in a mix of languages are not unusual.

+Governance

 In the early first decade of the 21st century, the major see of the Ukrainian Catholic Church was transferred to the Ukrainian capital of Kyiv.
 The enthronement of the new head of the church Major Archbishop Sviatoslav Shevchuk took place there on 27 March 2011 at the cathedral under construction on the left bank.
 On 18 August 2013, the Patriarchal Cathedral of the Resurrection of Christ was dedicated and solemnly opened.

 On 5 July 2019, Pope Francis declared to the church's leaders during a meeting in the Vatican "I hold you in my heart, and I pray for you, dear Ukrainian brothers."
-He also advocated greater humanitarian aid to Ukraine and warned the Church's Bishops to show "closeness" to their "faithful."
+He also advocated greater humanitarian aid to Ukraine and warned the Church's Bishops to "foster a spirit of closeness" with their church members.
 The Pope also told the Church leaders to that "fruitful" unity within the Church can be achieved through three important aspects of synodality: listening; shared responsibility; and the involvement of the laity.

+Monastic orders and religious congregations

+The following orders and congregations operate in Ukraine: